Cochrane Groups typically communicate with contributors and interested members of the public in two ways:

 "Please note: unsubscribing will remove you from the Cochrane XXXXX Group's mailing list, but it will not automatically unsubscribe you from other Cochrane Groups' mailing lists or from Cochrane’s organizational mailing lists which you can manage at account.cochrane.org."

-Cochrane has previously used MailMan lists to facilitate discussion between group members in different groups across the Community.
-MailMan is not compliant with data protection regulations as it allows people to have access to other people’s contact details and makes it difficult to process a person’s right to be removed from Cochrane's systems.
+Cochrane has previously used MailMan/ListServe lists to facilitate discussion between group members in different groups across the Community.
+MailMan / List Serve is not compliant with data protection regulations as it allows people to have access to other people’s contact details and makes it difficult to process a person’s right to be removed from Cochrane's systems.

-To replace these discussion lists we are encouraging groups to use Cochrane Forums or Community Slack where possible.
-If you would like to explore using these tools please contact firstname.lastname@example.org.
+To replace these discussion lists we are encouraging groups to use alternatives such as Community Slack where possible.
+If you would like to explore using these tools, or for any other questions, please contact email@example.com.